 VDACS has the potential to lose up to one-third of its workforce over the next five years.
 Additional funds are necessary to provide technical, communication and management training.
-If the economy continues to improve, we may have difficulty in finding staff to work in the program areas given the salary levels we can afford.
+If the economy continues to decline, we may be forced to further reduce staffing levels.
+This creates morale issues as well as stress on employees that have to take on more duties and responsibilities.
 The projected retirements or loss of employees in technical and professional areas has the potential to create a shortage of expertise in critical areas.
 Resources are needed to provide creative outreach recruitment and retention incentives.